newatoms/beta/projects/pub-time/post.md

 <img src="https://i.imgur.com/lIEtu3A.jpg" alt="New Atoms team at off-site" width=100% />

-Sharing awkward stories and heavy opinions builds stronger and more efficient teams, especially when everyone learns to subdue their assumptions and starts to listen.
+**Sharing awkward stories and heavy opinions outside of the office builds stronger and more efficient teams.
+Especially when everyone learns to subdue their assumptions and starts to listen.**

 When you work in teams where everybody is expected to contribute from their own experience, it’s crucial to understand each other.
 Meetings outside the usual environment give you a different mindset.
 They enable you to see your colleagues for the people they are instead of who you made them out to be.